 Minnesota has more problems than it deserves, more solutions than it applies, and more truth than it defends.

 We are standing on the threshold of a new awakening in the public consciousness about the need for dramatic change.
 You know our economic system is rigged.
 You know our political system is rigged.
 You know we are facing the global catastrophe of climate change.
 But we don’t have to stand by helplessly.
 We don't have to suffer economically, tolerate candidate bribery or live in a world without a sustainable future.
 We don't have to live in poverty anymore; without education, without health care and without hope.
 As Alfred, Lord Tennyson once wrote, "Come my friends, Tis not too late to seek a newer world."
 We can create the world anew and that is what this campaign is all about.
-Let us come together as patriots, not patriarchs, and restore what was, reform what is, and reveal to a doubting world what we still can be.
+Let us come together as patriots to restore our rights, reform our laws, and reveal to a doubting world what Minnesota still can be.

 Why am I running?